 More corporate users are gaining privileged access through cloud services, which can lead to un-managed access.
-Users today can become global admins for Microsoft 365, Azure subscription administrators, or have admin access to VMs or via SaaS apps.
+Users today can become Global Administrators for Microsoft 365, Azure subscription administrators, or have administrator access to VMs or via SaaS apps.

-Your organization should have all employees handle ordinary business transactions as unprivileged users, and then grant admin rights only as needed.
-Complete access reviews to identify and confirm the users who are eligible to activate admin privileges.
+Your organization should have all employees handle ordinary business transactions as unprivileged users, and then grant administrator rights only as needed.
+Complete access reviews to identify and confirm the users who are eligible to activate administrator privileges.

 We recommend that you:

-- Determine which users are Azure AD admins, enable on-demand, just-in-time admin access, and role-based security controls.
+- Determine which users are Azure AD administrators, enable on-demand, just-in-time administrator access, and role-based security controls.

-- Convert users who have no clear justification for admin privileged access to a different role (if no eligible role, remove them).
+- Convert users who have no clear justification for administrator privileged access to a different role (if no eligible role, remove them).